Associate Professor of Political Science

 Ph.D., Government | University of Texas, Austin

-Jeff Key is an associate professor and chair of the government and international affairs program.
+Jeff Key is an associate professor and chair of the political science program.
 He is an expert on the politics of South Asia (the area stretching from Afghanistan to Myanmar) and has conducted research in the region for three decades beginning with his doctoral work on voluntary organizations in Pakistan in 1988.
-His most recent research focuses on the Maoist movement and civil war in Nepal.
+His most recent research focuses on the policies of Nepal’s communist government and the commemoration of the country’s civil war.

 Key has lectured at notable institutions, including Chatham House in London, the Woodrow Wilson Center and the National Foreign Affairs Training Center.
 He has presented papers at international conferences from Toronto, Canada, to Dhaka, Bangladesh.
 He has also participated in briefings and policy sessions on South Asian affairs at the United States Department of State.
 He has published works in journals as diverse as Asian Affairs, German Life and Practicing Texas Politics.